Combergniot/JOH/README.md

 # JOH
-JobOfferHunter - scrapes detailed data from job-portals and save them in SQL database
+JobOfferHunter - scrapes detailed job vacancies data from job-portals and save them in SQL database.